 Our executive officers have had long and varied careers and possess diverse backgrounds and skills that make them extremely valuable members of our executive team and our company as a whole.
-The leadership, stability and commitment of this team have been instrumental in building Vertex into the company it is today, with a leadership position in the treatment of CF, a pipeline of small molecule and cell and genetic therapies that has advanced significantly over the last several years, increasing revenues, and a strong financial profile.
+The leadership, stability and commitment of this team have been instrumental in building Vertex into the company it is today: one with a leadership position in CF, a landmark gene-edited cell therapy for SCD and TDT, a broad, deep, and advancing pipeline, increasing revenues, and a strong financial profile.
 All of these factors position Vertex to achieve its strategic objectives in future years.

 Our MDCC and board seek to connect the achievement of our strategic objectives with our compensation program in a number of ways, including through detailed and measurable company goals that underlie our annual cash bonuses and the performance goals that are used in our equity awards.
 Our company goals address several key objectives, including increasing revenues from our current products, achievement of commercial manufacturing and R&D objectives, enhancing organizational capabilities, and maintaining financial strength.
 We believe this mix provides an appropriate balance between near- and long-term objectives and financial and organizational development objectives.
 These objectives are selected specifically because they are considered by our MDCC and board to be measurable milestones that our company must achieve if it is to maintain its significant revenue growth, superior profitability, and ability to continue creating value over the long-term.
-Our MDCC and board expects to continue seeking balance in the use of financial metrics and R&D goals to motivate our executive team to achieve financial objectives, while providing appropriate incentives for our management to continue to make investments in our business for
+Our MDCC and board expect to continue seeking balance in the use of financial metrics and R&D goals to motivate our executive team to achieve financial objectives, while providing appropriate incentives for our management to continue to make investments in our business for the long-term.

-In determining compensation, we consider compensation paid by similar companies as reference points, but do not strictly benchmark or target compensation at any particular level.
+In determining compensation, we consider compensation paid by similar companies as a reference point among other factors, such as performance, competencies, experience and specific role accountabilities, and do not solely benchmark at any particular level.
 Our MDCC retains flexibility to structure compensation based on good governance practices, our objectives of building our company and creating value for our shareholders, and, most importantly, discovering, developing, and delivering transformative medicines for patients who can benefit from them.